maurice-35/number-guessing-game/README.md

 Setting JavaScript to generate random numbers.
 Setting the initial number of lives and reducing them each time a player makes the wrong guess.
 The fact that I got the game working was a big win.

+# Challenges/Bugs
+As this was my very first project, I had difficulties setting the computer’s choice to match with the player’s choice.